queryluke/masseffect-5e-data/data/class-features/tech-aura-1.md

       limit: [bonus-action]
     merge:
       name: Activate Tech Armor/Aura
-      shortDesc: Instead of your standard tech armor, you may activate a tech aura package which lasts 1 hour.
+      shortDesc: When you would activate your tech armor, you may activate a tech aura package instead, lasting 1 hour.
       moreInfo:
         additional:
           - model: class-features